 The app also has a ‘My Doodles’ section, which allows them to have some fun after completing their Maths activities by using an art app to draw and doodle (in case you were wondering where the Doodle in DoodleMaths comes from!)
 Here is Biggest’s first masterpiece:

 The other great thing about DoodleMaths – as well as the fact that it grows with your child, and is available at every stage of their education, right from primary school and into secondary education – is that in can be used by teachers and schools too.
-DoodleMaths have a blog page that is dedicated to teachers, which you can find here.
-It has great tips on using DoodleMaths effectively in the classroom, as well as other great articles on other educational issues, relevant Maths education news and events.
 If you are a teacher, you can sign up your students for DoodleMaths for free, here.

 I think DoodleMaths is an excellent resource for any teacher delivering a Maths curriculum.
 Primary and Secondary school teachers alike can use DoodleMaths to support their pupils.